miguelraz/PathToPerformance/README2.md

 :shipit:

+### 22/05/17

+115. Dear god just stumbled onto @eschnett 's twitter.
+Super cool guy.
+Need to get a hold of his manual on proper Distributed computing.
+Also, this link on [modern architectures has to be noted down somewhere](https://us9.proxysite.com/process.php?d=joV9v0%2BWEk1HycjQWBjdi9MLNGsVx213r9Gi0i%2BY8w%3D%3D&b=3)

 ### 19/05/17

 112. A Struct is a Class whose every member is public.
 A `begin` block introduces a local scope/vars for you to play with :D.